Participate in one of the League’s task forces

 Who can be on a task force?

-Current city officials and staff are eligible, including city councilmembers, mayors, city administrators, assistant city administrators, clerks, human resource staff, municipal election officials, public safety staff, engineers, finance directors, economic development staff, and others.
+Current city officials and staff are eligible, including city council members, mayors, city administrators, assistant city administrators, clerks, human resource staff, municipal election officials, public safety staff, engineers, finance directors, economic development staff, and others.
 Committee members can be new to their city position, have many years of experience, or somewhere in between.
 Not all task force members are also members of LMC policy committees.
 While any member city may have more than one person serving on a committee, each city will have only one vote on policies or other committee business.

 What benefits are there to serving on a task force?

 It is a great way to become involved with the League, network, and learn about different ways of doing things.
 Task force members share and become aware of federal-level issues and associations.
-In additions, members are sometimes consulted or called upon during the legislative session for their particular expertise on an issue and service to the task force.
+In addition, members are sometimes consulted or called upon during the legislative session for their particular expertise on an issue and service to the task force.

 How do I join a task force?